Robust discrete complex analysis: A toolbox: Factorization theorem for the function

-Recall that $\sum_{v\in\Int\BB{\O}u}r_v^2\asymp (\dd{\O}u)^2$ due to (\ref{SumRvBound}).
+Recall that $\sum_{v\in\Int\BB{\O}u}r_v^2\asymp(\dd{\O}u)^2$ due to (\ref{SumRvBound}).

-Joining two random walk paths $\gamma_{av}$ (from $a$ to $v$) and $\gamma_{vb}$ (from $v$ to $b$), and taking into account $\mathrm{w}(\gamma_{av}\gamma_{vb})=\mu_v\cdot \mathrm{w}(\gamma_{av})\mathrm{w}(\gamma_{vb})\asymp \mathrm{w}(\gamma_{av})\mathrm{w}(\gamma_{vb})$, it is easy to see that
+Joining two random walk paths $\gamma_{av}$ (from $a$ to $v$) and $\gamma_{vb}$ (from $v$ to $b$), and taking into account $\mathrm {w}(\gamma_{av}\gamma_{vb})=\mu_v\cdot\mathrm{w}(\gamma _{av})\mathrm {w}(\gamma_{vb})\asymp\mathrm{w}(\gamma_{av})\mathrm{w}(\gamma_{vb})$, it is easy to see that

-(indeed, each of the vertices $u_s\in\RW{\O}ab$ contributing to $\TTsign_{{\BB{\O}u}}$ can be chosen as $v$ in order to split $\RW{\O}ab$ into two halves $\gamma_{av}$ and $\gamma_{vb}$).
+[indeed, each of the vertices $u_s\in\RW{\O}ab$ contributing to $\TTsign _{{\BB{\O}u}}$ can be chosen as $v$ in order to split $\RW{\O}ab$ into two halves $\gamma_{av}$ and $\gamma_{vb}$].

-Further, let $w$ denote the \emph{first} vertex $u_s\in\Int\BB{\O}u$ of $\RW{\O}ab$, if such a vertex exists.
-Since in the right-hand side of (\ref{xSumZvaZvb=ZTab}) we do not count those paths which don't intersect $\BB{\O}u$, by splitting $\RW{\O}ab$ into two halves at $w$, it can be rewritten as
+Further, let $w$ denote the \emph{first} vertex $u_s\in\Int\BB{\O }u$ of $\RW{\O}ab$, if such a vertex exists.
+Since on the right-hand side of (\ref{xSumZvaZvb=ZTab}) we do not count those paths which do not intersect $\BB{\O}u$, by splitting $\RW{\O}ab$ into two halves at $w$, it can be rewritten as

-where a (generally, doubly connected) discrete domain $\O':=\O\setminus\BB{\O}u$ should be understood so that $\Int\O'=\Int\O\setminus\Int\BB{\O}u$.
-It immediately follows from our definition of $\ZRWsign[\TTsign]$ and Harnack's principle applied to the discrete harmonic function $\ZRW{\O}{\ccdot}b$ that
+where a (generally, doubly connected) discrete domain $\O':=\O \setminus \BB{\O}u$ should be understood so that $\Int\O'=\Int\O\setminus \Int\BB {\O}u$.
+It immediately follows from our definition of $\ZRWsign[\TTsign]$ and Harnack's principle applied to the discrete harmonic function $\ZRW{\O }{\ccdot}b$ that

-(indeed, for each $u_s$ contributing to $\TT{{\BB{\O}u}}{\RW{\O}wb}=\sum_{s=0}^{n(\g)}r_{u_s}^2\,\1[u_s\in \Int{\BB{\O}u}]$, split the random path $\RW{\O}wb$ into two halves $\g_{wv},\g_{vb}$ at the point $v=u_s$ and use the up-to-constant multiplicativity $\mathrm{w}(\gamma_{wv}\gamma_{vb})\asymp\mathrm{w}(\gamma_{wv})\mathrm{w}(\gamma_{vb})$ once more).
+(indeed, for each $u_s$ contributing to $\TTsign_{{\BB{\O}u}} =\sum_{s=0}^{n(\gamma)}r_{u_s}^2 \1[u_s\in\Int{ \BBsign_\O(u)}]$, split the random path $\RW{\O}wb$ into two halves $\gamma _{wv},\gamma_{vb}$ at the point $v=u_s$ and use the up-to-constant multiplicativity $\mathrm {w}(\gamma_{wv}\gamma_{vb})\asymp\mathrm{w}(\gamma_{wv})\mathrm {w}(\gamma_{vb})$ once more).
 Moreover, it is easy to conclude that